Admissibility of Hearsay Evidence at a Pennsylvania Preliminary Hearing

 Witnesses testifying before a Pennsylvania grand jury are permitted to consult with counsel at any time following a question.
 While defense counsel does not have an absolute right to be in grand jury hearing room, State judges will typically allow it because answers to questions will frequently create a self-incrimination issue under the Fifth Amendment, along with a right to counsel issue under the Sixth Amendment.
 If a prosecutor believes that a subpoenaed witness is likely to make a legitimate claim that his testimony will tend to incriminate himself, the prosecutor may apply to the supervising judge of the grand jury for an order of immunity.
 Such an order gives the witness protection from having his testimony before the grand jury used against himself in a later court proceeding.
 If you receive a subpoena for a Pennsylvania grand jury, I do not recommend ever appearing without an attorney because any statement you make could later be used against you at a trial unless you are granted immunity.

-If you receive a subpoena to appear before a grand jury or are charged with a crime you should contact Gregory J. Spadea at 610-521-0604 of Spadea & Associates, LLC in Ridley Park, Pennsylvania.
+If you receive a subpoena to appear before a grand jury or are charged with a crime you should contact Gregory J. Spadea at 610-521-0604 of Spadea & Associates, LLC in Folsom, Pennsylvania.

 Blood Evidence and the 2 Hour Rule in DUI Cases